 How much should my child practice between lessons?

 Help your child get off to a great start by going with them to the piano once a day.
 Sit with them a bit and just enjoy making sounds at the keyboard, so that they develop a habit of making their own music.
 There is no need to set a clock to "time" their practice -- just encourage them to work through the goals that we chose together during their lesson .
 They will be written out on their assignment sheet for that week, and may often be found on post-it notes on their music.
 It's great to encourage them to explore and "doodle" a bit, as well!

 Do I need to be present during my child's lesson?

 I only require parents to be present during lessons when the child is 6 years old or younger.
 Because you will be your child's "practice partner" each week, it is important that you understand what was taught during that lesson, and that you have an opportunity to ask questions.

 Will my child be required to play in recitals?

-I do require all students to play in my (two) Studio Recitals each year, which are in December and May.
+I prepare all students to play in my (two) Studio Recitals each year, which are in December and May.
+You'll have these dates well in advance, so please do put them on your calendar.
 Prior to these events, your child will have had the opportunity to play in at least one Group Lesson in my studio, in front of other students.
 I do not require that recital pieces be memorized, and have found that almost all students learn quickly to view public performance as a means of sharing what they have learned -- not a test of their abilities.